ISISComputingGroup/ibex_developers_manual/The-Backend-System.md

 # [Settings and Configurations](Settings-and-Configurations)

-How is an instrument configured and what is stored in the settings directory.
+How is an instrument configured and what is stored in the settings directory (c:\Instrument\Settings).